Robert B. Evans: American Motors

-Evans is credited as the champion for AMC to build a production versions of the concept cars that made up the "Project IV" showings designed to stimulate public interest in the automaker.
+Evans is credited as the champion for AMC to build production versions of the concept cars that made up the "Project IV" showings designed to stimulate public interest in the automaker.
 Evans was particularly fond of the two-seat Vignale AMX show car that was smaller than the Ford Mustang and more like a Chevrolet Corvette rival, promoting for its production to all that he could.
 This was at a time when the automaker experienced falling earnings and had to skip the dividend payments to its shareholders for the fourth consecutive quarter.

 Evans saw opportunities for sporty AMC cars in the rapidly growing more youthful consumer market segments, as well as to shed its "economy-car image."
 The original idea of a two-passenger-only, high-performance sports car project came to life with Evans in the fall of 1966.
 He stated that AMC is proceeding "cautiously in a hurry."
 For example, the automaker was deliberating whether to build the AMX in fiberglass or steel; with metal taking longer to tool, but volume would be higher.

-On January 9, 1967, a contentious AMC board of directors meeting resulted in the firing or "early retirement" of Abernethy, as well as with the "resignation" of Evans as chairman of the board.
+On 9 January 1967, a contentious AMC board of directors meeting resulted in the firing or "early retirement" of Abernethy, as well as the "resignation" of Evans as chairman of the board.
 The two were replaced by William V. Luneburg as president and Roy D. Chapin Jr. as the new chairman of the board.
 Evans continued as a board member.

 Retirement

 During May 1970, Evans sold half of his holdings in AMC (100,000 shares).
 Evans sold 44,000 of his AMC shares in 1971 while continuing to serve as a director and member of the finance committee.

-In 1971, Evans purchased the Muskegon Bank and Trust Company in Muskegon, Michigan from the so-called "Parsons Group".
+In 1971, Evans purchased the Muskegon Bank and Trust Company in Muskegon, Michigan from the so-called "Parsons Group."

 He died at his residence in Grosse Pointe Shores, Michigan.
-He was survived by his two children, Jane Evans Jones and Robert B. Evans, Jr.
+His two children survived him, Jane Evans Jones and Robert B. Evans Jr.